II Pegasi

-II Pegasi is a binary star system in the constellation of Pegasus with an apparent magnitude of 7.4 and a distance of 130 light-years.
+II Pegasi is a binary star system in the constellation Pegasus with an apparent magnitude of 7.4 and a distance of 130 light-years.
 It is a very active RS Canum Venaticorum variable (RS CVn), a close binary system with active starspots.

 The primary (II Pegasi A) is a cool subgiant, an orange K-type star.
 It has begun to evolve off the main sequence and expand.
 Starspots cover about 40% of its surface.
 The star produces intense flares observable at all wavelengths.

-Its smaller companion (II Pegasi B) is too close to have been observed directly.
+Its smaller companion (II Pegasi B) is too close to be observed directly.
 It is a red dwarf, an M-type main-sequence star.
 The stars are tidally locked in a very close orbit with a period of 6.7 days and a separation of a few stellar radii.

 X-ray flares from II Pegasi A were observed with the Ariel 5 satellite in the 1970s and with later X-ray observatories.
-In December 2005 a superflare was detected by the Swift Gamma-Ray Burst Mission.
+In December 2005, a superflare was detected by the Swift Gamma-Ray Burst Mission.
 It was the largest stellar flare ever seen and was a hundred million times more energetic than the Sun's typical solar flare.